Wednesday, 21 September 2011

 Positive influencing is a huge part of selling products, so I did my research to see how artist branding worked and how influencing it was to the target audience.

-e 'girl next door' figure and her first album 'Turn It Up'.
+Everyone knows the lovely blonde 'girl next door' figure and her first album 'Turn It Up'.
 She was pictured in several 'indie' playsuit outfits from the normal highstreet store 'Topshop' and matching accessories from the online shopping website 'Aldo'.
 Within days of these pictures being released online, both Topshop and Aldo had sold out of the items that she was wearing.
 They were in demand from young girls all over the UK and Ireland.
 Also, few months later 'Lipsy', one of the less well known teenage brand approached Pixie as they really like her 'girly-come-indie' look and wanted her to design her own clothing line that could be sold in their shops.
 10 months later, 'Pixie Range' was launched in-store and online at every Lipsy store throughout the UK.
 18 months later, she has designed several seasons of clothes including 'Festival', 'Daytime', 'Nightlife' and 'Rock Chick'.

 Record Labels

-ible.
+Artists rely on their management to look after them and their career so that they have fame or work for as long as possible.
 Record labels use inside publicists to point artists in the right direction so that they can have as many fans as possible, make lots of money for the label and do what most artists do best- ENTERTAIN!

 What some record labels forget to advise on is to encourage positive media reports to keep supporters or fans.
 By doing this, it helps to market merchandise, sell-out tours and inspire and entertain audiences for as long as possible.
 However, the involovement of social networking, such as Facebook and Twitter directly from the artist has been a huge part of selling tickets, merchandise and gaining new audiences!